No More Smelly Bins: Tips to Deodorize Your Garbage

 Cleaning a stinky garbage can isn’t as simple as hosing it off.
-If you’re like me, that’s probably where your process started and ended.
+If you’re like me, that’s where your process started and ended.

 However, that will not get rid of strong smells and stains.

-How to Keep Your Garbage Can From Smelling
+How to Keep Your Garbage Can From Smelling in Garages

-Step 1: Cleaning Your Trash Can
+Step 1: Cleaning Garbage Cans

 The first step is always to empty your trash can.